ian723/data_cleaning_framework/README.md

 Configuration
 The cleaning rules and processing parameters are defined in the YAML configuration file located at config/cleaning_rules.yaml.
-Adjust according